Why mergers and acquisitions need a change management plan

 • Less disruption of daily responsibilities

-Being prepared with a change management strategy can help organizations and employees reap the maximum benefits from a successful merger or acquisition.
+Being prepared with a change management strategy can help organizations and their employees reap the maximum benefits from a successful merger or acquisition.
 Following change management best practices when creating a strategy can lead to smoother transitions.

-The top 5 best practices include:
+The top 5 change management process steps include:

-1. Establish a Change Management Team – Organizations may assume that change management can easily fall under their human resources team’s current responsibilities.
+Organizations may assume that change management can easily fall under their human resources team’s current responsibilities.
 However, distracting your HR department from their other duties dealing with company basics can create collateral chaos.
 A separate, cross-functional team should be established that focuses on managing and leading all change related efforts in order to get the most out of a change management strategy.

 Build a group of stakeholders who volunteer to use their passions and skills to help the change management team guide the adoption of change.
 They will serve as liaisons between their leadership, peers, and direct reports.
 They can help create and communicate a clear vision for the change.
 This will free up executive leadership to concentrate on other details of the merger or acquisition.

-3. Create a Plan – Develop a comprehensive communications plan for your organization that will take your from announcing the merger, through completion of the transition.
+Develop a comprehensive communications plan for your organization that will take your from announcing the merger, through completion of the transition.
 It should include a cadence around communications, training, and other important dates.
 Make sure this plan is openly communicated to all employees.

-4. Develop Training- Once new business processes have been determined, it’s key to provide employees with training on any changes to their current role.
+Once new business processes have been determined, it’s key to provide employees with training on any changes to their current role.
 By describing exactly what is expected of employees, or any new relationships in the new organization, companies can greatly reduce anxiety during the transition and setup employees for success in new roles.

 Companies that are willing to spend the initial time and money on change management will see the higher return on investment after the merger or acquisition is completed.
 A workforce with high morale, correct training, and clear and consistent communication will be more efficient and effective.
 It will also prevent costly turnover of employees which is common during M&A.

-Follow Allison Todd on LinkedIn
+Follow Allison on LinkedIn